-Compensation Policy - New York and District of Columbia
+Compensation Policy for Administrators and Staff - New York, District of Columbia, and California

 - For Bargaining Unit Positions, please also refer to the applicable CBA for any provisions concerning compensation.
 Should this Policy conflict with any of the provisions in a CBA, the CBA shall apply.